turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 In your new groups, share these two questions with your group.
 Everyone should have a chance to share without interruption.

 * How do you think you're perceived by those who don't share this same working style?

+Create a chart outlining your needs:
 * What do you need from other working styles to be at your best?
+Think about in terms of starting a paired project, when you're in the middle of the project, when you're getting ready for evaluations, when you're preparing to give feedback, etc.

 ## Whole Group Share (5 min)
 * Ask for some reflections from a few different groups.